Skip to main content

 Storing chemicals in your Indiana tank?

-Indiana's OSSF rules don't cover chemical-storage tanks — those are specified at the manufacturer level.
-If you need a tank rated for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full system-of-construction specifications.
+Indiana's OSSF rules don't cover chemical-storage tanks; these are specified by the manufacturer.
+If you need a tank for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full construction specifications.

 Agricultural Tank Regulations — Indiana Office of Indiana State Chemist (OISC)

-The Office of Indiana State Chemist (OISC), housed at Purdue University, regulates pesticide and fertilizer storage under Indiana Code and the Indiana Administrative Code Title 355.
-Core rules:
+The Office of Indiana State Chemist (OISC) at Purdue University regulates pesticide and fertilizer storage under Indiana Code and the Indiana Administrative Code Title 355.
+Core rules apply.

 • 355 IAC 7 — Fertilizer Material Rule.
 Governs registration, labeling, and tonnage reporting of commercial fertilizer distributed in Indiana.